wtsi-ic/wtsi-software-policy/POLICY.md

 available to anyone to whom they convey the source code.
-Choosing this combination of options is most often done when the project is a software library (e.g. biojava, bioperl) and the authors wish to ensure all library code is distributed under the same license, but want the library as a whole to be as widely used as possible, so do not want to restrict what software it is used as a component of.
+Choosing this combination of options is most often done when the project is a software library (e.g. biojava, bioperl) and the authors wish to ensure all library code is distributed under the same licence, but want the library as a whole to be as widely used as possible, so do not want to restrict what software it is used as a component of.